maffinyep/seranade-docs/specs/readme.md

 > The API can be called by sending pseudo-identified data resulting from data analysis and producing an identified dashboard widget for the clinicians.

-We instead expect that `UniMI` will upload analyses possibly on an external independent DB or data storage.
+We instead expect that `UniMI` will upload analyses eventually on an external independent DB or data storage.
 An `HOS` FrontEnd will follow these steps:

 1. Select a `Patient`
 2. Obtain his/her `PID`